 Arctic Light and Life

-From his experience as the first photographer selected to serve as the Artist-in-Residence for Gates of the Arctic National Park & Preserve in Alaska, Carl has been fascinated with the Arctic.
+From his experience as the first nature photographer selected to serve as the Artist-in-Residence for Gates of the Arctic National Park & Preserve in Alaska, Carl has been fascinated with the Arctic.
 Following that residency, he went on five additional trips to the park in the next four years, from autumn on the Noatak River to a winter base camp with a dog team on the North Fork of the Koyukuk River.

 In 2016, Carl decided to begin exploring the broader circumpolar Arctic, starting with a summer visit to Iceland.
 That visit sealed in him the desire to gain a greater understanding of the vast, sometimes otherworldly landscapes of the Arctic, and the unique quality of light that exists at the Arctic.
 From forever sunsets to midnight sun to warm midday light, anyone who has ever seen Arctic light knows that it is something different compared to anywhere else in the world.